ryans610/CSharp-RandomExtension/README.md

 ### Parameter
 *maxValue*
 > Type: System.Byte
-> The exclusive upper bound of the random number returned. maxValue must be greater than or equal to 0.
+> The exclusive upper bound of the random number returned. *maxValue* must be greater than or equal to 0.

 ### Return
 > Type: System.Byte
-> A 8-bit unsigned integer that is greater than or equal to 0 and less than maxValue; that is, the range of return values ordinarily inclueds 0 but not maxValue.
-However, if maxValue equals 0, maxValue is return.
+> A 8-bit unsigned integer that is greater than or equal to 0 and less than *maxValue*; that is, the range of return values ordinarily inclueds 0 but not *maxValue*.
+However, if *maxValue* equals 0, *maxValue* is return.

 ### Summary
-The NextByte(Byte) overload returns a random byte number that is range from 0 to maxValue-1.
-If maxValue is 0, the method returns 0.
+The NextByte(Byte) overload returns a random byte number that is range from 0 to *maxValue*-1.
+If *maxValue* is 0, the method returns 0.
 Next(Int32) from System.Random is used.

 ## NextByte(Byte, Byte)
 ```C#